oma3dao/portal-position-paper/portal-position-paper.md

   1. Destination Platform registers itself with the Platform Registry, including a default Destination Location and persistence support (persistent and/or ephemeral Portals)
   2. Optional- Platform Registry may require Destination Platform to pass an interoperability test in order to be registered.
-  3. Originating Platform queries Platform Registry for a list of Destination Platforms.
+  3. Originating Platform queries Platform Registry for a list of Destination Platforms, optionally using the Search Engine.
+  4. Optional- Data Collector gets permission from User or Platform to collect data.
-  4. User or Originating Platform (depending on Originating Platform implementation choices) chooses Destination Platform (and optionally Destination Location) and creates the Portal.
+  5. User or Originating Platform (depending on Originating Platform implementation choices) chooses Destination Platform (and optionally Destination Location) and creates the Portal.
+  6. Optional- User may be presented with a payment dialog, either to enter payment information or confirm a payment using the Payment Service.
-  5. Optional- User or Originating Platform (depending on Originating Platform implementation) records the desired Destination Location in the Portal.
+  7. Optional- User or Originating Platform (depending on Originating Platform implementation) records the desired Destination Location in the Portal.
-  6. User or Originating Platform decides if the Portal is persistent, depending on Originating Platform implementation.
+  8. User or Originating Platform decides if the Portal is persistent, depending on Originating Platform implementation.
-  7. Optional- Originating Platform sends message to Destination Platform using the Inter-Platform Messaging System to set up a return destination Portal with the proper parameters for returning an Avatar from the Destination Platform back to the Originating Platform.
+  9. Optional- Originating Platform sends message to Destination Platform using the Inter-Platform Messaging System to set up a return destination Portal with the proper parameters for returning an Avatar from the Destination Platform back to the Originating Platform.

 ## Portal Benefits